 v) The Company has been sanctioned working capital limit from bank and financial institutions on the basis of security of term deposits held by the Company as at the balance sheet date.
 Hence, the reporting in relation to the quarterly / monthly returns and the statements filed by the Company with such banks and financial institutions are in agreeements with the books of accounts of the Company is not applicable.

-vi) The Company has not been declared as willful defaulter by the banks and the financial institutions or other lender or government or any government authorities.
+vi) The Company has not been declared as a willful defaulter by the banks and the financial institutions or other lenders or government or any government authorities.

-vii) The Company has not been entered any transactions with the companies struck off as per the section 248 of the Companies Act, 2013 or Section 560 of the Companies Act, 2013, hence the details related to the same has not been furnished.
+vii) The Company has not entered any transactions with the companies struck off as per Section 248 of the Companies Act, 2013 or Section 560 of the Companies Act, 2013, hence the details related to the same have not been furnished.

 viii) The Company does not have any charges or satisfaction of charges which is yet to be registered with the Registrar of Company beyond the statutory period.